CourtHive/tods-competition-factory/documentation/docs/governors/venue-governor.md

 ## deleteVenues

 If a venue has scheduled matchUps then it will not be deleted unless `{ force: true }` in which case all relevant matchUps will be unscheduled.
+See examples: [Modifying Venues](../concepts/venues-courts.md#modifying-venues).

 ```js
 engine.deleteVenues({ venueIds, force });